 The Directed Study, the capstone research project, reflects each candidate's individual interests and provides an opportunity for the consolidation of knowledge, as well as an emerging area of expertise in a specific area of inquiry.
 Supervised training and mentorship in the consumption of research sets the stage for life-long learning and subsequent interpretation and utilization of research to guide psychological practice.

-Candidates benefit from the expertise of full-time faculty who have experience as school psychology practitioners, and are actively involved in leadership activities at the state and national level, including two previous presidents of NASP.
-The center has approximately 50 full-time faculty members that include nationally renowned professionals, and several core part-time and adjunct faculty that work as practitioners or administrators in the schools.
+Candidates benefit from the expertise of core faculty who have experience as school psychology practitioners, and are actively involved in leadership activities at the state and national level, including two previous presidents of the National Association of School Psychologists (NASP).
+The College has approximately 50 full-time faculty members that include nationally renowned professionals, and several core part-time and adjunct faculty that work as practitioners or administrators in the schools.

 Who should enroll?